marko-pi/MPED-DIY/README.md

 MPED DIY DCC decoders

 Based on the work of Geoff Bunza, I am designing my own miniature DIY decoders, which includes both PCB design and corresponding sketch.
+Programming is done using NmraDcc library with the help of its author Alex Shepherd.

 So far, two decoders have been designed: